luyadev/luya/docs/guide/app-cmslayouts.md

 }
 ```

-> If a json file is used for the cmslayout, when adding new placeholders they must be available in the json file as well, as this will be the priority source for importing cms layouts.
+> If a json file is used for the CMS layout the addition of new placeholders must be available in the json file as well as this will be the priority source for importing CMS layouts.

-## Import and Use
+## Import and use

-To enable the new cmslayout file, or after updating an existing layout file, you have to run the `import` command from the Terminal.
+To enable the new CMS layout file or after updating an existing layout file you have to run the `import` command from the terminal.

 ```sh
 ./vendor/bin/luya import